-Now I can hear some of you saying "But Jakub, I'll need to charge my gadgets!"
-Well there are solutions for that too - We live in an age of brilliant technological achievements: A good, reliable power bank cost less than one night in an average priced hotel in most cities, and will last with you for long.
-A 10-15K MAH one should cover you for a few days and if you are going out for longer, or heading to a sunny location, you can get a small solar panel.
+Now I can hear some saying, "But I'd need to charge my gadgets!"
+Well, there are solutions for that too.
+We live in an age of brilliant technological achievements: A good, reliable power bank costs less than one night in an average-priced hotel in most cities and will last with you for long.
+If you are heading to a sunny location, you can get a small solar panel.

-If you are going to eat out, you can ask the restaurant's staff to plug your phone while dining there, they are usually happy to help.
+If you are going to eat out, you can ask the restaurant's staff to plug your phone while dining there; they are usually happy to help.
 Many trains and buses have a plug these days, so make some use of it.
-And if you are in a city, look around, you might find some unattended socket to use.
-I remember once in Kansas City I located one outside of some closed bar.
-Worked well and after 15m my camera was back in use.
+And if you are in a city, look around; you might find some unattended sockets to use.
+I remember once in Kansas City, I located one outside of a closed bar.
+It worked well, and after 15m my camera was back in use.

-Right; having solved the issue of recharging yourself and your devices, let’s move to another big budgeting item:
+Having solved the issue of recharging yourself and your devices, let’s move to another big budgeting item: transportation.

-This depends very much on the location you are visiting.
-You should always check out the local possibilities, as different parts of the world work on different principles - what cost a fortune in one place can be cheap elsewhere.
-For example, trains are the way to go in many countries of the Eastern Europe - whereas in the United Kingdom, train can be twice as expensive than getting a plane.
-In the United States, you pay nearly 3 times less per a gallon of gas than in the UK.
-If you travel longer distances across Europe, there are multiple budget airlines that allow you to cross the continent for dirt cheap (see PS4).
+The best way to travel depends very much on the location you are visiting: You should always check out the local possibilities, as different parts of the world work on different principles — what cost a fortune in one place can be cheap elsewhere.
+For example, trains are the way to go in some European countries — whereas in others, a train can be twice as expensive as getting a plane.
+In the United States, you pay nearly three times less per gallon of gas than in the UK.
 Commonly, buses are the cheapest, but slow and not so comfy.
-So it is all about to do your homework and learn the option that would suit your needs.
+So it is all about doing your homework and learning the option that would suit your needs.
 Either way, try to book in advance for the best deals.

-Also, do yourself a favor, get used to walk.
-It saves you some penny and you will see the places more in depth than when you’ll take any faster means of transportation.
-Oh, and it’s healthy, too.
+And last but not least, do yourself a favor, and get used to walking.
+It saves you pennies, and you will see the places more in-depth than when you'll take any faster means of transportation.
+Oh, and it's healthy, too.

 Local guides will often push you to visit paid stuff.
-They'll say that the local aquarium, humongous amusement park behind the city, 4D cinema and what-not is something not to be missed.
-Sometimes, they are right - but in most cases they just want to sell it to you.
-Think if can you get the experience elsewhere, is it really worthy?
+They'll say that the local aquarium, humongous amusement park behind the city, 4D cinema, and similar what-not is something not to be missed.
+Sometimes, they are right — but in most cases, they just want to sell it to you.
+Think if can you get the experience elsewhere, is it really worth it?

-One of the things that I think deserve spending some cash on, are some places with a good view.
+One of the things that I think deserve spending some cash on are places with a good view.

-Entering some famous observation decks can be costly; but again, shop around.
-Sometimes you can score a sweet deal if you book in advance.
-The view from London's Shard, for example, costs over $40 if purchased at the door on the day of your visit - but if you plan ahead, it can be under $15!
+Entering some famous observation decks can be costly; but again, if you shop around, you can score a sweet deal.
+The view from London's Shard, for example, costs over $40 if purchased at the door on the day of your visit, but if you book ahead, it can be under $15!

 Pro tip: many skyscrapers have a fancy restaurant on its top — the food there will be expensive, but since you won't pay an entrance fee, you can look at the price of the meal as a ticket to the view + food as a bonus.
 For example, the pic below:

 It’s about thinking beyond regular office or residential towers.
-Multi-storey parking lots can have a sweet view..
+Multi-story parking lots can have a sweet view..

-It’s about to not limit yourself to buildings, the ground level has it too.
+It’s about not limiting yourself to buildings, the ground level has it too.
 Hills are the first option to take..

 You should plan ahead and browse a map to spot-search what's possible.
-Water is a good place to look at, as it is flat and nothing's in a way.
+Water is a good place to look at, as it is flat and nothing's in the way.

-When planning a trip to Dallas, I marked down a bridge from where is a long straight section of a highway towards the downtown, hoping to get a good view.
-It paid off, so the next time I went somewhere, I've always looked at interstate intersections.
+When planning a trip to Dallas, I marked down a bridge from where a long straight section of a highway towards the downtown is, hoping to get a good view.
+It paid off, so the next time I went somewhere, I always looked at interstate intersections.
 It works.
 Here's Denver, for example.

-Another amazing and free thing to look at are interesting buildings.
-Architecture is unique to each city, and should be on your list too.
+Another amazing and free thing to look at is interesting buildings.
+Architecture is unique to each city and should be on your list too.

 And again, don't just stay with the classical touristy stuff.
 Explore!

-Planning is a great thing to do, but you should also consider to get purposely lost for a few hours.
-Leave the map in your pocket, let the streets dictate where you go - good looking corner?
-Right, let's go there..
-That way you can discover some stuff no tourist guide will tell you about.
+Planning is a great thing to do, but you should also consider getting purposely lost for a few hours.
+Leave the map in your pocket, let the streets dictate where you go: A good-looking corner?
+Right, let's go there.
+That way you can discover some stuff no tourist guide would tell you about.